 3. Using a content delivery network

 Every website has a server in a physical location.
-When that site gets visitors from further afield, for example international users, that is a large physical distance for data to travel.
+When that site gets visitors from further afield, for example, international users, that is a large physical distance for data to travel.
 A content delivery network uses servers located all around the world to essentially duplicate your content.
 This reduces loading times and, crucially, the carbon footprint.

 4. Culling needless content

 This may also be useful for your SEO.
-If yours is an ecommerce site, for example, with tens of thousands of pages, it’s likely that they’re not all ranking.
-As designers, we can manually remove unengaging media from sites, but as marketers, we can also check to see the worst performing pages and remove them.
+If yours is an eCommerce site, for example, with tens of thousands of pages, it’s likely that they’re not all ranking.
+As designers, we can manually remove unengaging media from sites, but as marketers, we can also check to see the worst-performing pages and remove them.

 5. Improving site navigation

 Finally, not only will this improve your carbon footprint, but also your user experience.
 Try running a few usability tests to see if there are any barriers to simple site navigation, like pop-ups or unclear page architecture.
-The tidier the site, the less time people need to spend browsing before they convert.
+The tidier the site, the fewer time people need to spend browsing before they convert.